Does Champagne Go Bad? How Long Does Champagne Last?

 Does Champagne Get Better as it Ages?

-What is the Best Way to Store Champagne If I Don’t Plan On Opening It Immediately?
+What's the Best Way to Store Champagne if I Don’t Plan On Opening it Immediately?

 Proper storage of Champagne is essential if you're not planning on drinking it for a while and want to save it for a later date.

 Not only will it ensure that it tastes great once you do decide to drink it, it will also extend its shelf life.

 The best way to store Champagne is in a refrigerator or a wine fridge.

 This is especially important if you purchased the Champagne already refrigerated since you would want to keep it at as constant a temperature as possible.
 This will ensure the most consistent quality.

 If you’re considering buying a wine cooler we have put together a comprehensive guide that includes some of our favorite models.

 If you already have access to a wine cellar or another cool and dry place with a consistent temperature, this is another great place to store Champagne.

 What's your rule when it comes to storing Champagne?
 We'd love to hear from you in the comments section!